aspnet/Blazor.Docs/docs/components/index.md

 [!code-cshtml[](common/samples/2.x/ComponentsSample/Pages/Index.cshtml?start=1&end=11)]

-A child component can receive property assignments from their calling parent.
+A child component can receive property assignments from its calling parent.
 In the following example, the `ParentComponent` sets the value of the `Title` property in the `ChildComponent`:

 *ParentComponent.cshtml*: